Much debate surrounds two magnificent, bright ferns dominating almost every home and garden: Kimberly Queen vs Boston fern.

 - Use water at room temperature instead of colder water for misting.

-- Place the container atop pebbles in a water tray to naturally soak the water.
+- Place the container atop the pebbles in a water tray to naturally soak the water.

 Read more on why is your fern plant turning yellow?

-Although Kimberly Queen and Boston fern represent separate fern plants, they are not much different in growth and conditioning.
+Although Kimberly Queen and Boston Fern represent separate fern plants, they differ greatly in growth and conditioning.

-These are quick growers that cover the pot with lush fronds within a short period.
+These quick growers cover the pot with lush fronds within a short period.

 All you need to do is provide a tropical environment, indirect sunlight, regular watering, and high humid condition at home.